List of Most Common Business Purchases. Expenses vs. Assets.

 Business Start-Up Costs

 The first $3,000 of startup costs such as legal fees, accounting fees and incorporation costs can be expensed.
 These are the only costs that can be paid under your personal name and expensed under the company because the business is not yet registered when these expenses occur.
+ReInvestWealth users can now take advantage of a 20% discount on their business incorporation through Ownr.

 Business Tax, Fees, Licenses and Dues